EliLillyCo/LillyMol/README.md

 decide upon the directory to which that target should copy executables.
 See previous section.

+While there is a script that should do the build for you, underneath these are the commands being issued.
+Skip to the next section unless interested.

 A typical build command might be (change the path for test_env)

 ```